 Shopping cart0 itemsCheckout

-In November, we invite you to join us for the launch of the Farnham Sculpture, the new public art commission in Waggon Yard that celebrates the Craft Town Farnham.
+Visit us to see the Farnham Sculpture, the new public art commission in Waggon Yard, celebrating the World Craft Town Farnham.

 Proposals were invited in 2019 for a public sculpture that is inspired by the heritage and tradition of crafts in Farnham practised in the area during the Roman period: the district was known as a pottery centre due to its supply of gault clay, oak woodland for fuel and good communication links.
 Kilns dating as far as AD 100 have been found in the area.
 Today, Farnham hosts a remarkable number of craft institutions and makers.
 The sculpture aims to enhance the public knowledge and understanding of the heritage while bringing pleasure to the community and visitors alike.

 In early 2020, the local community voted to choose from three shortlisted proposals.
 David Mayne was awarded the Craft Town Public Art Commission.
 David's Farnham Sculpture received 58% of the public vote.